Ansumane Mané: Political growth

-Downfall
+Downfall and death

 Although the junta was dissolved following Ialá's victory, Mané remained powerful, acting as an obstacle to Ialá's authority.
 At one point he refused to allow Ialá to go to Senegal on a state visit; he also accompanied Ialá on a visit to Nigeria.
 In November 2000, Ialá promoted a number of senior military officers; Mané objected to the promotions and declared himself head of the armed forces.
 He revoked Ialá's promotions, placed military chief of staff Verísssimo Correia Seabra and deputy chief of staff Emílio Costa under house arrest, and appointed General Buota Nan Batcha as the new chief of staff.
 When issuing a communique claiming that the situation was calm, he signed it as the head of the junta, which had previously been dissolved when Ialá was elected president.
 Fighting broke out on 23 November between forces loyal to Mané and those loyal to Seabra.
 The government subsequently said that Mané fled to Quinhamel in Biombo Region, in the west of the country.

-Death

 General Mané was assassinated by forces loyal to the then president Kumba Ialá and General Batista Tagme Na Waie in Biombo Region a week later, on 30 November 2000, along with two others.
 General Mané did not put up a fight against the Balanta tribe troops.
 Although state television broadcast images of three bodies, these were deemed unrecognizable by the international media.
 The opposition PAIGC said that Mané was correct to oppose the promotions.

 Among Mané's most prominent allies was Naval Chief of Staff Mohamed Lamine Sanha who was also assassinated a few years later.